satyam16000/wechat/README.md

 # WeChat
-A realtime chatting app made with nodeJS and socket.io
+A realtime chat application design with nodeJS and socket.io

 ## Screenshots